DrishtiShrrrma/huggingface-audio-course/unit3/CTC_architectures.md

 1. No need for alignment between input and output sequences
 2. Efficient in handling sequences of varying lengths
+3. When the input sequences and output sequences are of comparable length.
+4. In tasks with a relatively small number of output classes, such as character-level automatic speech recognition.
-3. Can handle many sequence-to-sequence tasks quite effectively
+5. Can handle many sequence-to-sequence tasks quite effectively

 # Disadvantages of CTC:

 1. Makes the assumption that the inputs are independent given the outputs, which might not hold true for all types of data
-2. Doesn't work well for problems where there are strong dependencies between output labels
-3. When there are strong dependencies between output labels.
-The conditional independence assumption of CTC is often violated in such cases.
+2. Doesn't work well for problems where there are strong dependencies between output labels - conditional independence assumption of CTC is often violated in such cases.
-In cases where the input sequence and output sequence have significantly different lengths.
-It can struggle with particularly long sequences due to its need to assign an output (or blank label) to every input timestep.
+3. In cases where the input sequence and output sequence have significantly different lengths.
+4. It can struggle with particularly long sequences due to its need to assign an output (or blank label) to every input timestep.
-If the number of output classes is large, CTC may not perform well.
+5. If the number of output classes is large, CTC may not perform well.
 It is more suited to tasks with a smaller number of output classes.

 # CTC Head